 Following training and competition, an athlete's glycogen stores are depleted.
-To replenish them, the athlete needs to consider the speed at which carbohydrate is converted into blood glucose and transported to the muscles.
-The rapid replenishment of glycogen stores is important for the track athlete who has many races in a meeting.
-The food Glycaemic Index (GI) indicates the rise in blood glucose levels is indicated by foods Glycaemic Index (GI), and the faster and higher the blood glucose rises, the higher the GI.
+To replenish them, the athlete needs to consider how carbohydrate is converted into blood glucose and transported to the muscles.
+The rapid replenishment of glycogen stores is vital for the track athlete who has many races in a meeting.
+The food Glycaemic Index (GI) indicates the rise in blood glucose levels is characterised by the food's Glycaemic Index (GI), and the faster and higher the blood glucose rises, the higher the GI.
 Studies have shown that consuming high GI carbohydrates (approximately 1grm per kg body) within 2 hours after exercise speeds up the replenishment of glycogen stores and therefore speeds up recovery time.

 The six elements to determine the GI of a food

 Does it contain carbohydrates?

-Pure protein foods such as meat, fish, poultry and eggs, and pure fats such as oils, butter and margarine, contain no carbohydrate.
+Pure protein foods, such as meat, fish, poultry and eggs, and pure fats, such as oils, butter and margarine, contain no carbohydrates.
 As a result, the effect they have on glucose production is negligible.
 These foods are therefore low Gl.

 How much starch does it contain, and in what form?

 The easiest ingredient for our body to convert into glucose is starch.
 When foods are raw, this starch is generally found in hard, compact particles that the body finds hard to break down.
-However, if something disturbs these starch particles (e.g. milling into flour), the body finds it much easier to digest them, and they turn into glucose faster.
+However, if something disturbs these starch particles (e.g. milling into flour), the body finds it much easier to digest, turning into glucose faster.

 How much fibre does it contain?

 Fibre slows the time it takes the body to break down food.
-This is one reason why beans and pulses (wrapped in a fibrous shell) have such a low Gl.
+One reason beans and pulses (wrapped in a fibrous shell) have such a low Gl.

 What kind of sugar does it contain?